The Big Short (film): Reception

-On review aggregator website Rotten Tomatoes, The Big Short has an approval rating of 89% based on 331 reviews, with an average rating of 7.80/10.
+On review aggregator website Rotten Tomatoes, The Big Short has an approval rating of 89% based on 331 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "The Big Short approaches a serious, complicated subject with an impressive attention to detail – and manages to deliver a well-acted, scathingly funny indictment of its real-life villains in the bargain."
 On Metacritic, the film has a score of 81 out of 100 based on 45 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 IGN gave the film a score of 8.6/10, praising its "energetic direction" and making "a complicated tale palpable for the layperson even as it triggers outrage at the fatcats who helped cause it".

 The New York Times "UpShot" series stated The Big Short offered the "strongest film explanation of the global financial crisis".
 The series also stated that it "wouldn't necessarily have been able to cash in as successfully as the characters in The Big Short.
-The success of this film is due to the work of the actors who played the characters.”
+The success of this film is due to the work of the actors who played the characters."

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 55th in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 133.